Penned by Nongovernment, Nonbiased, Military Veterans.

 Soldiers step on calibrated scales with minimal clothing to get an accurate weight reading—it’s like weighing your suitcase before a flight to avoid extra fees, only much more severe.
 Then, they stand tall against standard height measurement equipment; it’s simple yet vital.
 This method ensures soldiers meet army requirements based on specific height and age group criteria—think of it as ensuring you fit perfectly into an outfit tailored just for you.

-New Army Height and Weight Standards for 2024
+New Army Height and Weight Standards

 By 2024, BMI will need to be between 18.5 and 24.9.
 If recruits show up outside these numbers at basic training, they may still get in with waivers but expect them to be flagged—like getting a yellow card in soccer before the game starts.
 So why does this focus on body mass index (BMI)?
 It boils down to agility, health, and longevity—all essential factors if you go toe-to-toe with challenging assignments or ensure your unit can count on you when the stakes are high.